SQream/sqream_docs/architecture/internals_architecture.rst

 Transactions
 ------------

-SQreamDB has serializable transactions, with these features:
+SQreamDB has serializable (auto commit) transactions, with these features:

 * Serializable, with any kind of statement